bonfimdoprado/Projeto-Sharck-Attack/README.md

 ## <h1 align="center"> Project description </h1>

 This project aimed to analyze the increase in shark attacks on surfers, based on data collected from the *Global Shark Attacks* table.
-The attacks that occurred between 1970 and 2015 were analyzed.

 ## Technology